Lanzarote 0034 653840440

 Gran Canaria 0034 699831539

-*Please be aware that the Canary islands are running very limited live meetings at the moment, you will not be able to attend a daily live meeting and some islands may not be offering any live meetings at this time, the Covid restrictions will be different in Spain and the Canary islands*
+*Please be aware that the Canary islands are running very limited live meetings at the moment, you will not be able to attend a daily live meeting, the Covid restrictions will be different in Spain and the Canary islands.

 Sadly the AA Canary Islands Intergroup would like to inform members that the 2022 convention is cancelled due to a major refurbishment of the convention hotel and the continuing uncertainty around the Covid Pandemic